Kossay-Zemzem/PAPERFREE-FRONT-REPO-V3/OPENAI_API/client/MDs/TO DO.md

 - [ ] Figure out why the custom cursor doesn't work in the entire page (only top half works)
 - [x] -Remove all "dark" attributes in tailwind syntax [Delayed , causues too many warnings for some reason]
 ### Visual changes
+- [ ] add animations and smooth things to elements
+	- [ ] Improve button hover and click animations
 - [ ] Add icons to sign up page (and other places if possible) [In progress]
 - [ ] -Improve input file design [In progress]
 - [ ]  Figure out how to change file upload text to araribic OR remove it